zahrasafdari/SentiGerman/README.md

 pip install torch transformers pandas scikit-learn
 ```

-## Training and Evaluation

-1. **Prepare the Data**: Place your training and test CSV files in the appropriate directory.
-The expected file format is CSV with the text in the first column and the sentiment label in the second column.

 2. **Run the Training**: Execute the `train.py` script to start the training process.
 This script trains both the BERT and RoBERTa models and evaluates their performance on the test set.